One Meridian Plaza: Problems

-Lost firefighters
+Firefighters killed

 During the second hour of the incident, the fire spread onto the 23rd and 24th floors.
 Heavy smoke was building up in the stairwells and a captain and two firefighters from Engine 11 were assigned to go to the top level to ventilate the stairwells.
 The three firefighters went up a center staircase from the 22nd floor and soon radioed that they were disoriented by heavy smoke on the 30th floor.
 There were attempts to direct the firefighters through the radio, and soon after the captain requested permission to break a window for ventilation, which was followed by a message that the captain was down.
 Permission to break the window was given and a search and rescue effort was initiated.

 Search teams were sent from the lower floors and searched the 30th floor, but did not find the missing firefighters.
 The teams then moved onto the upper levels where one team got lost on the 38th floor and ran out of air in their self-contained breathing apparatus (SCBAs).
 That team was rescued by another search team that had been placed on the roof by helicopter.
 Rescue attempts continued until helicopter operations were suspended due to heavy smoke and thermal drafts caused by the blaze.

 Using a searchlight, the helicopter crew searched the exterior of the building and at 1:17 a.m.
 February 23, the crew spotted a broken window on the 28th floor located in an area that could not be seen from the street.
 At about 2:15 a.m. a rescue team was sent to the spot and found the three missing firefighters unconscious and out of air in their SCBAs.
 The firefighters were taken to a medical triage set up on the 20th floor.
 There were attempts at resuscitation, but they were unsuccessful and the firefighters were pronounced dead.